Agent Smith

 Agent Smith (later simply Smith) is a fictional character and the main antagonist of The Matrix franchise.
-He was primarily portrayed by Hugo Weaving in the first trilogy of films and voiced by Christopher Corey Smith in The Matrix: Path of Neo (2005), with Ian Bliss and Gideon Emery playing his human form, Bane, in the films and Path of Neo respectively.
+The character was primarily portrayed by Hugo Weaving in the first trilogy of films and voiced by Christopher Corey Smith in The Matrix: Path of Neo (2005), with Ian Bliss and Gideon Emery playing his human form, Bane, in the films and Path of Neo respectively.
 He also makes a cameo in the anime film The Animatrix (2003), voiced by Matt McKenzie.
 Jonathan Groff and Yahya Abdul-Mateen II portray Smith in The Matrix Resurrections (2021), the latter playing Morpheus in a dual role.

-In 2008, Agent Smith was selected by Empire Magazine as the 84th Greatest Movie Character of All Time.
+In 2008, Agent Smith was selected by Empire as the 84th Greatest Movie Character of All Time.
 In 2013, Weaving reprised the role for a General Electric advertisement.
-He is considered to be the archenemy of Neo who is the main protagonist of the story.
+He is considered to be the archenemy of Neo, the main protagonist of the story.